1. Intellectual Property Rights and Granting Procedure

 Expert Reports, Evidence Seizure and Other Issues

-Generally, judges give around one month to the expert to prepare their report.
+Generally, judges allow the expert around one month to prepare their report.
 The report should not include any conclusions as to the merits of the case, but the report should simply assess the existing situation or secure the evidence.
 It is important to underline that during the determination of evidence procedure, no evidence, such as infringing products, are seized.

 In order to seize the evidence, a preliminary injunction decision should be granted by the court, as such a seizure directly affects property rights.